-We will go over all the kinds of tents, size, weight, material, functionality, etc. We have placed the tents in categories of the type of camper who would benefit best.
+We will review all kinds of tents, sizes, weights, materials, functionality, etc. We have placed the tents in categories of the type of camper that would benefit best.

 Tents for Families and Larger Groups

 These tents are more likely to be bigger, less portable, roomier, and possibly heavier, but usually less expensive.
-These tents are appropriate for casual, weekend family trips or outings with lots of friends.
+These tents are appropriate for casual weekend family trips or outings with friends.

 These tents are also best for camping out of your vehicle (my kind of people), so not backpackers or hardcore Bear Grylls campers.

-A dome tent is really easy to set up, and this can be appealing for families.
-They come with 2 poles that cross over each other at the top of the tent.
+A dome tent is easy to set up, which can be appealing for families.
+They come with two poles that cross over each other at the top of the tent.
 The poles go into pockets or hooks at the corners of the tent.

 The poles give the tent its shape; the floor is usually rectangular in shape.
 You don’t need any guy lines or stakes to set up this tent.
 They are very lightweight and can easily be moved.